These are exported for the overseas market, and also marketed for local consumption.

 5) Natural repellent for cats

 The citrus scent of oranges can be used to keep cats away from gardens and houseplants.
 Place dried skins around the plants to deter the cats.

 Oranges are packed with vitamins and minerals.
-To make an orange peel face mask, grind dried orange skins to a powder and add water or milk until it becomes a paste.
+To make an orange peel face mask, grate some dried orange skins and then mash them until they become a powder.
+Then add water or milk to create a paste.
 This mask can be applied to the face and body for general skincare.

 7) Lump-free brown sugar

 A lack of moisture in an air-tight container can cause your brown sugar to become lumpy.
 You can prevent this from happening by placing a 5cm-wide piece of peel in the container, which provides the required level of moisture.